dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 So no duplicates.
 Teams can hold more than one team in the field with a comma, as opposed to only showing the last team the gaolie played for in 2018.

+### Distribution of Heights

 Heights of NHL goalies are rediculous these days!
-Less than 6 feet need not apply, it seems.
 ```r
 goalies %>%
   mutate(`Height in Feet` = Ht / 12) %>%